-Participating sponsors are required to submit eligible Washington College Grant Apprentice details via reports as determined by WSAC.
-Reporting of awards and payment requests will be made monthly at a minimum and will also include a year-end reconciliation report for reconciliation purposes, and an annual Unit Record Report (URR).
+Participating Sponsors are required to submit eligible Washington College Grant Apprentice details via reports as determined by WSAC.
+Reporting of awards and payment requests will be made monthly at a minimum and will also include a year-end report for reconciliation purposes, and an annual year-end report.